-The second curly hair pattern are curls that make an s-shape (4a/4b).
+The second curly hair pattern is curls that make an s-shape (4a/4b).
 These curls form a tighter barrel, one that is the circumference of a marker or a pencil.
 This curl pattern still has a looser curl, than that of coily or kinky hair.
-A key characteristic of both curly hair patterns are that thee curls are usually elongated with movement or styling – and don’t snap back into the curl quickly, you’ll learn more about this when we talk about coily hair.
+An essential characteristic of both curly hair patterns is that the coils are usually elongated with movement or styling – and don’t snap back into the curl quickly, you’ll learn more about this when we talk about coily hair.

 It is important to note, as we mentioned before, curly hair comes in all different textures.
-You can have very fine hair and large curls or very thick hair and large curls.
+You can have excellent hair and large curls or very thick hair and large curls.
 It’s important to note the circumference of your curls (or the width of your curl barrel) when determining what your curl pattern is.
-This is a great rule of thumb when determining your hair type that we picked up from our friends over at NaturallyCurly.

 Kinky hair or coily hair (these are interchangeable), is a curl pattern that has z-shaped or o-shaped curls that form tight ringlets that resemble coils.
 Kinky hair is highly textured.
 Kinky/coily hair can be described as wiry and is known to curl on itself.
 This hair type is more compact and “coiled up” with less defined curls.